devBritt/js-password-generator/README.md

 # JavaScript Password Generator

 The JavaScript password generator can be used to create unique passwords based on the criteria selected.
-You can choose to include symbols, numbers, lowercase letters, uppercase letters, or any combination thereof, as well as how many characters in length the password should be, giving you near infinite possibilities!
+You can choose to include special characters, numbers, lowercase letters, uppercase letters, or any combination thereof.
+The password can be anywhere from 8 to 128 characters long, too, giving you near infinite possibilities!

 ## Project Requirements
 **User Story**